syncfusion-content/flutter-docs/Flutter/datagrid/getting-started.md

 {% endtabs %}

 >**NOTE**
-  `SfDataGrid` supports selection via keyboard interaction for the Web platform when `selectionMode` is not `none`.
+  `SfDataGrid` supports selection via keyboard interaction for the Web and Desktop platform when `selectionMode` is not `none`.